Amos-Chen98/Yicheng-Chen/content/project/customed/index.md

 ---
-title: An Algorithm for Diagnosing COVID-19 Based on Neural Network
+title: Another Algorithm for Diagnosing COVID-19 Based on Neural Network
 summary: Based on transfer learning and ensemble learning, a neural network is built, which can classify chest radiography into 3 classes (COVID, NORMAL and Viral Pneumonia) with accuracy of more than 0.98.
 tags:
 - Deep Learning